HackYourFutureBelgium/class-9-10/shared-notes/separation-of-concerns/Dom.md

-# Common question in javascript Beginners
+# Common question in javascript Beginners :point_up:

 ## what is the difference between innerTex, innerHTML and input.value